cjavdev/twilio-tinker-time/01-understanding-sdks.md

 1. Client SDKs

-Client SDKs are designed to be integrated into client-side applications, such as mobile apps or web frontends.
+Client SDKs are designed to be integrated into client-side applications like mobile apps or web frontends.
 They typically interact directly with the end-user's device.
-E.g. a little chat widget on a website, or the payment input fields for typing your credit card.
+E.g., a little chat widget on a website or the payment input fields for typing your credit card.

 Advantages: